peterjc-dk/core-async-intro/README.md

                   (>! v "sniff stopped")))))
         c))

-Also taken from go-lang is the notion that the quitting is done by passing a new channel through the quit-chan, for signaling when shut-down is done.
+Also taken from go-lang is the notion that the quitting is done by passing a new channel through the quit-chan, for signalling when shut-down is done.

-Such a go routine is also usefull, test/debug tool when creating real async code.
+Such a go routine is also use full, test/debug tool when creating real async code.

-The concept of separating parts of a system and putting channels between them is a very powerfull concept.
-It makes it natural to create concurrent systems and make the communication data oriented, espesially since what is passed around is (of course) is immutable.
+The concept of separating parts of a system and putting channels between them is a very power full concept.
+It makes it natural to create concurrent systems and make the communication data oriented.
+Especially since what is passed around is (of course) is immutable.

-Also usefull when integrating async code is a routine that can just consume what is put in a chan.
+Also use full when integrating async code is a routine that can just consume what is put in a chan.

     (defn sink-chan
       "consume from a chan and listen to quit chan"